apes-suite/musubi/paper.md

 bottlenecks on individual processors and enabling the scaling of the simulation to hundreds of thousands of MPI processes.

+# The lattice Boltzmann method

+# The Musubi implementation

+Musubi implements the lattice Boltzmann method in the form of kernels that can be run on individual refinement levels of an octree mesh.
+The interpolation and transformation between the involved levels for the local refinement are separated from the kernel, allowing for an implementation of the respective methods without encumberment by the interpolation between the different resolutions.
+This method was described in detail in [hasert:2013jc].

 # Acknowlegements

+This software has been written by many people over the years.
+The individual authors can be found in each file with the respective copyright statement.
+We want to thank all these contributors, especially the main original developer of Musubi Manuel Hasert.
+Not appearing in the list of authors is Sabine Roller, who enabled the development of this software in the first place and we are very grateful for this possibility.
+We thank our fellow contributors to this code basis Jiaxing Qi, Jens Zudrop, Simon Zimny, Tristan Vlogman and Mengyu Wang and the many students.

 # References